jayesh-kaza/Employee-Rest-API/README.md

-## Employee Rest API using Spring Boot with Hibernate
+## Employee Rest API using Spring Boot with Standard JPA API